contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 How long does it take to recover the credit?

 For prospective application: immediate — just exclude it in the next assessment.
 For retroactive recovery: a typical timeline is (1) filing the writ of mandamus — 1-3 months to an injunction; (2) final decision — 1-3 years; (3) prior qualification at the Revenue — 30-90 days; (4) monthly DCOMP operation until the credit is exhausted — 6-36 months depending on volume.
-Companies with a high credit offset over years against taxes due.
+Companies with a high credit offset over years against taxes coming due.

 TECHNICAL AUTHORSHIP